Baby bath basics: A parent's guide

 - A free hand.
 Always keep one hand on your baby.
 On a changing table, use the safety strap as well.

 - Essential supplies.
-Gather a washcloth, a towel — preferably with a built-in hood — mild baby shampoo, mild moisturizing soap, baby wipes, a clean diaper and a change of clothes.
+Gather a washcloth, a towel — preferably with a built-in hood — fragrance-free baby shampoo and soap, baby wipes, a clean diaper, and a change of clothes.

 Undress your baby and wrap him or her in a towel.
 Lay your baby on his or her back in the prepared area.
-To keep your baby warm, only expose the parts of your baby's body you're washing.
-Wet the washcloth, wring out excess water and wipe your baby's face.
-Wipe each eyelid, from the inside to the outside corner.
+To keep your baby warm, only expose the parts of your baby's body that you're washing.
+Wet the washcloth with plain, warm water.
+Then wring out excess water and wipe your baby's face.
+Wipe each eyelid from the inside to the outside corner.

-To clean your baby's body, use plain water or a mild, moisturizing soap.
+To clean your baby's body, use a dampened washcloth dipped in plain or soapy water.
+If you use soap, make sure it's mild and moisturizing.
 Pay special attention to creases under the arms, behind the ears, around the neck and in the diaper area.
 Also wash between your baby's fingers and toes.

 What type of baby tub is best?